Alexander-Jordan/brick-basher-godot/gdd/game-design-document/gdd.md

 # Overview

-A remake of the original arcade-game `Breakout` is all about destroying layers of bricks with the help of a paddle and a ball, earning points for each brick destroyed, and setting the highest score.
+A remake of the original arcade game `Breakout` that's all about destroying layers of bricks with the help of a paddle and a ball, earning points for each brick destroyed, and setting the highest score.

 ## Skills

-- Reaction
-- Aim
-- Precision
-- Speed
+The game revolves around **precision** and **speed**, forcing the player to **react** quickly while **aiming** precisely.

 # Story

-## Story Hook

-Prison escape

-## Setting

-In the original game the story is about a prisoner trying to breakout of prison brick by brick.
+In the original game, the story is about a prisoner trying to break out of prison brick by brick.
+The story is mainly driven by the game title and marketing art.

+The narrative is a third-person perspective, with the only story progression being destroying bricks.

 # Gameplay